designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 2) SDK is initialized with `businessRegistrationId` (issued by Obopay), `userMobileNo` and an `authKey`.
 Auth key is acquired by business web-client from their own servers.
 When 'business server' receives a request for auth key, it should call Obopay via provided 'server side library' to acquire an `auth key` on behalf of their web-clients.

->>'Auth key' is issued with expiry (typically 30 minutes), When key has expired, business web-server should request a fresh key and SDK should be reinitialized with the new key.
+>>'Auth key' is issued with expiry (typically 30 minutes).
+When key has expired, business web-server should request a fresh key and SDK should be reinitialized with the new key.

 >> Obopay 'server side library' is provided for Java & Node.js.
 Businesses needing to integrate in other languages are provided specification for integration.
 A separate document is provided for the same.